Saskatraz Bees Review: An In-depth Look at Their Traits, Pros, & Cons

 What Are Saskatraz Bees?

-Saskatraz bees are a new strain of bees that have been developed in Saskatchewan, Canada.
-The project was set up to come up with a strain of bees that produces high yields of honey as their primary objective.
+Saskatraz bees are a new strain of bees that have been developed through the initiative of Dr. Albert Robertson in Saskatchewan, Canada.
+The breeding program was the result of the many research studies aimed at coming up with a strain of bees that produces high yields of honey as their primary objective.

 The apiary is quite secluded, which helped maintain the results’ integrity.
 In addition to that, the bees found in Saskatchewan tend to make it through the winter successfully, which is an advantage for any beekeeper.